neuroailab/tfutils/README.md

 or:

     * it can be running somewhere else and then by ssh-tunneled on the relevant port to the host where you run the neural networks.
 That is, before running train_from_params or test_from_params, you'd run

          ssh -f -N -L  [portnum]:localhost:[portnum] [username]@mongohost.xx.xx

-    on the machine where you're neural network traing, where [mongohost] is the where the mongodb instance is running.
+    on the machine where you're neural network traing, where [mongohost] is the host where the mongodb instance is running.

 # Development